aspose-note/Aspose.Note-Reference-Tutorials/note/english/net/hyperlinks/add-hyperlinks/_index.md

                     .Append(".
 This text is not a hyperlink.", TextStyle.Default);
 ```

-## Step 4: Create Outline and Outline Element:
+### Step 4: Create Outline and Outline Element

-Create an Outline object and an OutlineElement object to structure your document content.
-Append the RichText object containing the hyperlink to the OutlineElement.
+Outlines act like containers for visual elements on a page.
+Set size and position as needed.

 ```csharp
 Outline outline = new Outline()